mrsata/WatchMe/README.md

 ## User Stories

 Required user stories:
-- [X] User is able to search for a movie/tv show and add to collection
+- [X] User is able to log in and search for a movie/tv show and add to collection.
-- [X] Recommend similar movies/tv shows based on current collection
+- [X] Recommend similar movies/tv shows based on current collection.
-- [X] Tells you when the next tv episode/movie is out and post movie/tv suggestions to a social media site
+- [X] Tells you when the next tv episode/movie is out and post movie/tv suggestions to facebook or twitter.
+- [X] User can play the trailer of a movie/tv show.

 Optional User Stories:
-- [ ] User can connect the app with Google Calendar and put the date for the next tv episode/movie on it.
-- [X] Utlize tab bar to switch between programs
+- [X] Utlize tab bar to switch between programs.
-- [ ] Show most popular/most watched on search screen
+- [X] Show most popular/most watched on search screen.

 #### Wireframes:
 <img src = 'http://i.imgur.com/U9l5nGt.jpg' title='Wireframes' width='300' alt='Wireframes' />